 Each Qualified Loan underlying the Grantor Trust Certificates will be treated as having been issued on the date it was originated with an amount of OID equal to the excess of such Qualified Loan's "stated redemption price at maturity" over its "issue price."
 The "stated redemption price at maturity" of a Qualified Loan is the sum of all payments to be made on such Qualified Loan other than payments that are treated as "qualified stated interest" payments (generally, payments of interest at a single fixed or variable rate payable unconditionally at least annually).
-The "issue price" of a Qualified Loan origination fees.
-If the excess of a Qualified Loan's stated redemption price at maturity over its issue price is less than 0.25% of the stated redemption price at maturity multiplied by the number of complete years to maturity of the Qualified Loan (in the case of a Qualified Loan the principal of which is payable in more than one installment, the weighted average maturity of the Qualified Loan is treated as not bearing OID.
+The "issue price" of a Qualified Loan is generally the amount lent to the mortgagor, which may be adjusted to take into account certain loan origination fees.
+If the excess of a Qualified Loan's stated redemption price at maturity over its issue price is less than 0.25% of the stated redemption price at maturity multiplied by the number of complete years to maturity of the Qualified Loan (in the case of a Qualified Loan the principal of which is payable in more than one installment, the weighted average maturity of the Qualified Loan is substituted for the number of complete years to maturity) (the "de minimis amount"), the Qualified Loan is treated as not bearing OID.

 Generally, the holder of a Grantor Trust Certificate must include in gross income the sum of the "daily portions" of the OID on the Qualified Loans underlying such Grantor Trust Certificate for each day on which such holder owns the Grantor Trust Certificate.
 "Daily portions" are generally computed by determining the amount of OID accruing during each "accrual period" and then dividing such amount by the number of days in such accrual period.
 An "accrual period" is generally the period of time between payment dates.
 The amount of OID that accrues during any accrual period is generally the product of the "yield to maturity" of the Qualified Loan and its "adjusted issue price" at the beginning of such accrual period less any qualified stated interest allocable to the accrual period.
 The "yield to maturity" of a Qualified Loan is generally the interest rate that, when used to compute the present values of all the payments due under the Qualified Loan as of its issue date, causes the sum of such present values to equal the issue price of such Qualified Loan.
 The "adjusted issue price" of a Qualified Loan as of the beginning of any accrual period generally equals the issue price of such Qualified Loan, plus all the OID previously accrued on such Qualified Loan, minus all payments previously made on such Qualified Loan, other than payments of qualified stated interest.
-In the event that a Qualified Loan, appropriate adjustments are made to take into account such longer or shorter period.
+In the event that a Qualified Loan has an initial accrual period longer or shorter than the regular accrual period for such Qualified Loan, appropriate adjustments are made to take into account such longer or shorter period.